 Working long hours, high paced operations, and night work can all lead to fatigue risk that puts the success of the mission in jeopardy.
 There are several technologies available today that allow us to understand the fatigue risk profiles we encounter during our work shifts so that pre-planned mitigation steps can be implemented as much as possible.
 But sometimes the best plans aren’t always implemented, and we need a way to quickly assess our fitness to perform the task during our operational tasks.
 Through use of the Psychomotor Vigilance Test (PVT), a 3-minute behavioral alertness and vigilance test that has become the gold standard in sleep science, operators can now assess the relative risk level of a person at specific points in time.
 Having an objective measure of a person’s alertness level affords the operator an unbiased safety mechanism to institute various “day of” safety protocols to operate as safely as possible.

-217. A Case Study in Management of a Patient with Exsanguinating Open Pelvic Trauma
+217. Close the Open Book: Management of a Patient with Exsanguinating Open Pelvic Trauma

 Melissa Meyerholtz, RN, BSN, CEN, EMT, CMTE, Cleveland Metro Life Flight